ASUS-TUFLSR/Realtime-Chat-App-v2/frontend/README.md

 - Created mongoose model schema for user
 - Created signUp auth in authController using bcrypt and jwt for user auth
 - Created our first user in db through postman
+- Created login and logout auth sucessfully with error handling

 # DB
 - We'll split the data base